 Senior citizens may audit open courses for no cost* through this program (*lab and material fees will apply).
 Instructor permission is required and no letter grade is awarded.
 Registration occurs on Monday of the 2nd week of the semester.
 Participants may take up to 9 credit hours.

 Senior citizens can recieve a fee waiver that covers half of their tution, excluding fees.
 The waiver covers up to 9 credit hours and a letter grade is awarded.
 Instructor permission is required and registration occurs one week prior to the start of the semester.

 The Withdraw Team processes course withdraw requests from students in all academic departments and majors, per the University policies on course withdrawal.
 For additional information on withdrawal policies, please see: Regulations.

-The Student Advising and Advocacy Center staff care about the futures of all of our students.
+The First Year Advising Center staff care about the futures of all of our students.
 The Pathway Program was implemented to allow students a more targeted approach to choosing a major.
 We recognize the importance and often times difficulty in making this decision - you are not alone.
-The staff in the Student Advising and Advocacy Center assist students in exploring options, connecting with career counselors, faculty, and staff in academic departments, by promoting analysis and exploration through an individualized Pathway plan.
+The staff in the First Year Advising Center assist students in exploring options, connecting with career counselors, faculty, and staff in academic departments, by promoting analysis and exploration through an individualized Pathway plan.

 There are four Pathway options: